kkdt/eclipseone/README.md

 1. The root project needs the Java plugin: `apply plugin: 'java'`
 2. The root project needs the Eclipse plugin: `apply plugin: 'eclipse'`
-3. Subprojects that have the Java plugin should **not** include the Eclipse plugin; otherwise, those subprojects will have Eclipse artifacts that are not used
+3. Subprojects that include the Eclipse plugin will not generate Eclipse artifacts (removed by this plugin)
 4. You will need to run `gradle cleanEclipse eclipse` again if configurations change (i.e. add a new `compile` configuration to a subproject)